IyarLin/R-advantages-over-python/README.md

   - dplyr syntax can be used with multiple backends: spark, postgres, data.table and many others.
 While some functionality may not be supported, it can still save a lot of time.

+  - test editing tools in Rstudio are superb (find and replcae etc)